This is a story of serendipity working its magic for me to explore Munsyari without any specific plan for the same.

 Maheshwari Kund & Thamri Kund

 Ten kilometres before Munsyari, a small green board announces the path to Thamri Kund.
 A stone path of three kilometres took me to a natural pond of water in the middle of the mountains.
 Stupendous views of the forests, lush green nature and mountains calling in the far distance.
 Maheshwari Kund is also a small pond of water nestled in the forests.
-The locals say that musk deer and bears come here to drink water.
-I couldn’t spot any.
+The locals said that musk deer and bears come here to drink water.
+I couldn’t spot any though.
 The cooing of birds was like music to the ears on the way back.

 It was time to bid adieu to Bhandari, and thank him for taking such good care of me.
 New horizons beckoned and the rest of Kumaon was waiting to be explored.
 Munsyari didn’t disappoint me as I went away, a glorious sunrise and fresh snowfall; all in the space of a few hours!
+I would come back again to this paradise, to head on a Trek to Milam Glacier.

 There’s magic in life’s glorious uncertainties.
+Would you agree?